 So the policy solutions that can safeguard people, property and wildlife habitats.
 As well as local case studies that point the way forward.
 So preparedness calls on America to substantially increase our investments in proactive risk reduction measures at a “Marshall Plan” scale that takes into consideration the growing risks from more intense storms, flooding and sea level rise.

 It was two years ago that superstorm Sandy, a storm climate scientists say was worsened by global warming, slammed into the East Coast, touching 24 states, killing 72 Americans, knocking out power to more than seven million people, and causing an estimated $70 billion in damage.
 We’ve just come off the hottest six-month stretch on record globally and America saw the 9th-wettest summer on record:

-Torrential downpours in the Northeast dumped a summer’s worth of rain in just a matter of hours, while parts of the Midwest received two months of rainfall in one week.
+- Torrential downpours in the Northeast dumped a summer’s worth of rain in just a matter of hours.
+All the while parts of the Midwest received two months of rainfall in one week.

 Scott Carmilani, President and Chief Executive Officer of Allied World Assurance Company Holdings, AG made the following comments.
 “More importantly, insurance carriers need to partner with clients to help their preparedness and mitigate their risk in the event of hurricanes and floods.
 It simply makes good business sense to confront this threat now and that’s why we’re working together with conservationists, industry partners and elected officials to find solutions.”

 The report analyzes a series of studies showing how taking action now can protect our communities and save money, highlighting how healthy natural systems such as dunes, oyster reefs, barrier islands and wetlands can reduce flood risk more effectively in many cases than erecting levees and seawalls.
 Among the examples: